-- (1) The parties to this Agreement are the "Minister for Health incorporated as the WA Country Health Service under section 7 of the Hospitals and Health Services Act 1927 (WA)" ("the Employer") and the "Australian Medical Association (Western Australia) Incorporated" ("the Association"). - (2) This Agreement shall extend to and bind all medical practitioners employed by the Employer, except those employed as clinical academics pursuant to the Clinical Academics AMA Industrial Agreement 2003 or any industrial agreement that replaces the Clinical Academics AMA Industrial Agreement 2003. - (3) The estimated number of practitioners bound by this Agreement upon registration is 165. - (4) While this Agreement is in operation, it shall override all provisions of the: - (a) Metropolitan Teaching Hospitals Salaries and Conditions of Service Award 1986 (Medical Officers) No. PSA A 18 of 1986 - (b) Western Australian State Public Hospitals, Medical Practitioners' Award 1987 No. A 19 of 1986 - (5) This Agreement cancels and replaces the Department of Health Medical Practitioners (Country Health Services) AMA Industrial Agreement 2004. - (6) (a) The Director General of Health is the delegate of the "Minister for Health incorporated as the WA Country Health Service".
-In this capacity the Director General acts as the "employer" for the purposes of this Agreement.

-(b) If the Director General of Health onward delegates any capacity to act as the "employer" to a Chief Executive of a Health Service or to any other office holder, the Director General of Health shall inform the Association in writing of the terms of the delegation.
+- (1) The parties to this Agreement are the "Minister for Health incorporated as the WA Country Health Service, under s7 of the Hospitals and Health Services Act 1927 (WA)" ("the employer") and the "Australian Medical Association (Western Australia) Incorporated" ("the Association"). - (2) This Agreement shall extend to and bind all medical practitioners employed by the employer in Western Australia who are members of, or eligible to be members of, the Association except those employed as clinical academics pursuant to the Clinical Academics AMA Industrial Agreement 2008 or any industrial agreement that replaces the Clinical Academics AMA Industrial Agreement 2008. - (3) The estimated number of practitioners bound by this Agreement upon registration is 165. - (4) While this Agreement is in operation, it shall override all provisions of the: - (a) Metropolitan Teaching Hospitals Salaries and Conditions of Service Award 1986 (Medical Officers) No. PSA A 18 of 1986 - (b) Western Australian State Public Hospitals, Medical Practitioners' Award 1987 No. A 19 of 1986 - (5) This Agreement cancels and replaces the Department of Health Medical Practitioners (WA Country Health Service) AMA Industrial Agreement 2008. - (6) (a) The Director General of Health is the delegate of the "Minister for Health incorporated as the WA Country Health Service, under s7 of the Hospitals and Health Services Act 1927 (WA)".
+In this capacity the Director General acts as the "employer" for the purposes of this Agreement. - (b) If the Director General of Health onward delegates any capacity to act as the "employer" to a Chief Executive of a Health Service or to any other office holder the Director General of Health shall inform the Association in writing of the terms of the delegation.
 An office holder who acts in accordance with the terms of a delegation from the Director General of Health shall be deemed to have acted as the "employer" for the purposes of this Agreement.